-Depreciation is recognized in the consolidated statement of operations and comprehensive loss and is calculated over the depreciable amount, which is the cost of an asset less its estimated residual value.
+Depreciation is recognized in the consolidated statements of comprehensive loss and is calculated over the depreciable amount, which is the cost of an asset less its estimated residual value.
 Residual values and useful lives, where applicable, are reviewed annually against prevailing market values for equivalently aged assets and amortization rates are adjusted accordingly on a prospective basis.